TheSlugInTub/Sulfur/README.md

 Sulfur is a C-like programming language, which lets you get very low-level

-This compiler is written in C, and hopefully it gets to a point where the compiler can be written in itself.
+This compiler is written in C++, and hopefully it gets to a point where the compiler can be written in itself.

 # Getting started